 So I decided to find out for myself.
 I set aside a few days to download, install, and test ten leading apps.
 I discovered they’re not all the same!
 You’ll find the details below.

-What You Need to Know Up-Front about Recovering Your iPhone’s Data
+What You Need to Know about Recovering iPhone Data

 Data recovery is your last line of defense

 Apple made it very easy to sync your iPhone with iTunes, or back it up to iCloud.
 As I check my settings, it’s reassuring to see that my phone was automatically backed up to iCloud at 10:43 pm last night.

 So, chances are if you lose an important photo or file, you’ll have a backup of it.
 The app developers recognize that, and every app I tested allows you to recover data from iTunes and iCloud backups.
 (Well, Disk Drill only allows you to restore from iTunes, but the rest do both.)

 It’s good that they include this feature because Apple gives you very limited options in restoring your data.
 It’s all or nothing—there’s no way to restore individual files.
 Unless you use an iOS data recovery app.

 Restoring your data from a backup will be much quicker than trying to retrieve it from your phone, so I recommend you start there.
 Data recovery scans can take hours, and restoring a backup is much quicker.
 Aiseesoft FoneLab was able to retrieve my files from an iTunes backup in just a few minutes.

 If you couldn’t restore your data from a backup, then you can use your app’s “Recover from iOS Device” feature.
 And that’s where we’ll focus the rest of this review.